saidbaglamis/saidbaglamis/README.md

 # 💫 About Me:
 ⚡ Hi, my name is Said.
-I am a computer science student<br>🔭 I’m interested in Java and C <br>🌱 I’m currently learning Java
+I am a computer science student.
+Also I am a student at 42Kocaeli.<br>🔭 I’m interested in Java and C <br>🌱 I’m currently learning Java

 # 💻 Tech Stack: